Female Correctional Officers opened career doors in California prison system

 “First, she was a woman, and she was a black woman,” Thompson said.
 “They were not happy she was here.
 Male officers believed a prison was no place for a woman.”

-According to Theresa Brooks, Marie’s daughter, the first academy for female correctional officers to graduate from the Correctional Training Facility at Soledad (April 30, 1973-June 1, 1973) comprised Lillian Bledsoe, Marie Brooks, Geraldine Copeland, Betty Gosston, Leslie B. Johnson, Dorothy Killian, Trella F. Robertson and Catherine Seward.
+According to Theresa Brooks, Marie’s daughter, the first academy for female correctional officers to graduate from the Correctional Training Facility at Soledad (April 30, 1973-June 1, 1973) included Lillian Bledsoe, Marie Brooks, Geraldine Copeland, Betty Gosston, Leslie B. Johnson, Dorothy Killian, Trella F. Robertson and Catherine Seward.

 In part two, we look at the leadership roles filled by women in CDCR, http://www.insidecdcr.ca.gov/2015/03/unlocking-history-pioneering-women-blazed-trails-in-cdcr-leadership-part-ii/